 In Figs. 8(a), (b) and (c), we show the transient evolutions of the total evaporation rate, the evaporation rate from droplet cap and the evaporation rate from droplet base on sample 1 with the substrate base temperature maintained at 40 °C, 60 °C and 80 °C, respectively.
 The corresponding evaporation rates of water droplets on sample 2 and sample 3 are given in the supplementary materials.
 The total evaporation rate of water droplet is calculated by Eq.
 (5) and (6), i.e., the droplet volume decreasing rate.
 The evaporation rate from the droplet cap surface is calculated by the diffusion-driven model with the cap surface temperature distribution predicted by the thermal circuit model.
 The evaporation rate from the droplet base is the difference between the total evaporation rate and the droplet cap surface evaporation rate.
 Obviously, the increase of the substrate temperature would lead to the evaporation enhancement from both the droplet cap surface and the droplet base surface.
 Also, both the evaporation rates from the droplet cap and from the droplet base decrease during droplet evaporation on a substrate with a constant temperature.
-It can be seen that the slope of the evaporation rate from the droplet cap is smaller than that at the droplet base, which means a lower decreasing speed of the evaporation rate from the droplet cap.
-In the CCR mode, the decrease of the evaporation rate from the droplet cap is mainly caused by the reduction of the droplet contact angle.
-The contact area between the droplet and the substrate keeps unchanged and the thermal resistances between the droplet base and the substrate also remains unchanged.
-The decrease of the droplet total evaporation rate means that less heat is transferred from the substrate to the droplet.
-With the substrate base temperature and the thermal resistances between the droplet and substrate keep unchanged, the decrease of the total evaporation rate is caused by the decrease of the temperature difference between the droplet base surface and the substrate base.
-In other words, the decrease of the total evaporation rate will cause the increase of droplet base surface temperature, as evidenced in Fig. 7(d).
-The increase of droplet base temperature will cause the increase of the droplet cap surface temperature, leading to the enhanced evaporation from the droplet cap.
+It can be observed that in the CCR mode the slope of the evaporation rate from the droplet cap is smaller than that at the droplet base, which means a lower decreasing speed of the evaporation rate from the droplet cap.
+In the CCR mode, the reduction of the droplet contact angle will result in the decrease of the droplet cap surface evaporation rate.
+Meanwhile, the temperature increase of the droplet cap surface will improve the local evaporation rate.
 The effect of droplet cap temperature increase compensates the depressed effect of the droplet contact angle decrease on the evaporation from the droplet cap.
 The combined effects of the contact angle decrease and the droplet cap temperature increase give rise to the slow decrease of the evaporation rate from the droplet cap in the CCR mode.
 In the CCA mode, the average temperature of the droplet cap keeps essentially constant, which is in contrary to the increasing trend of the droplet cap temperature in the CCR mode.
 Meanwhile, the contact radius of the droplet decreases in the CCA mode, which causes the decreasing heat transfer area between the droplet and the substrate.
 Thus, the evaporation rate from the droplet cap decreases quickly in the CCA mode.
 In summary, in the CCR mode the decrease of the total evaporation rate of the droplet is mainly caused by the decreasing evaporation rate from the droplet base.
 Whereas in the CCA mode, the decrease of the total evaporation rate is mainly induced by the decreasing evaporation rate from the droplet cap.